mezereon-co/bigcommerce-stencil-lifestyle/README.md

 # bigcommerce-stencil-lifestyle

-UI Components for Bigcommerce LifeStyle Theme
+UI Components for BigCommerce LifeStyle Theme

 - **Performance** - results provided in milliseconds.
 - **Scalability** - SaaS software is hosted in Google Cloud.